nbuggia/tika/README.md

 ## TODO

+[ ] Refactor the Jinja templates.
+Redundant footer content in each page.
 [ ] Where do we pull the date from?
 URL or from Frontmatter?
 [ ] Archived page
 [ ] Category pages